 Your domain is your identity.
-Add a DNS record, host your SKILL.md files, and every AI tool on the internet can find and install your skills.
+Add a DNS record, and every AI tool on the internet can discover your agents, MCP servers, skills, and A2A endpoints.
 No accounts.
 No approval.
 Just DNS.

 AgentRoot supports four record types.
 Publish one, or put them all in a single zone file.